Squarn/Squarn-Themes/Resources/README.md

   The starting point for a new theme.
 Basic `<head>` contents.
 - PXU.css
   A stylesheet that the jquery script Photoset Extended uses to format its icons and exif hover.
 It is hosted as a Tumblr asset in my themes, but it's here if you need it.
+- SquarnAddins.txt
+  Personal snippet for my theme blog theme (how it differs from SQ Theme 01).

 #### Customization Menu Order